Head of PK-8

 Project Work Explained

-The essential questions derived from and posited by our social studies curriculum forms the core of our integrated approach to instruction.
-The questions classrooms pursue are mutually informed by student inquiry and nationally established academic standards.
+The essential questions derived from and posited by our social studies curriculum form the core of our integrated approach to instruction.
+The questions classrooms pursue are mutually informed by student inquiry and established academic standards from around the globe.
 Our projects provide students the opportunity to acquire mastery of academic benchmarks through self-directed learning.
 Our teachers are expert facilitators in this work, by bringing questions and ideas to life from which our students can research, discuss, debate, interview, investigate, share, listen, and create.
-The long and short-term projects that emanate from our classrooms provide comprehensive learning and exposure to age-appropriate concepts in history, geography, political science, and economics inculcating in our students the belief that they can view themselves as effects agents of change in the world.
+The long and short-term projects that emanate from our classrooms provide comprehensive learning and exposure to age-appropriate concepts in history, geography, political science, and economics, inculcating in our students the belief that they can be agents of change in the world.